gabrielrezzonico/dogsandcats/capstone_report.md

 Transfer learning is the improvement of learning in a new task through the transfer of knowledge from a task that has already been learned.

 We can see the concept of transfer learning in the real world, when a person tries to learn a new task, that person is going to use previously acquired concept to accelerate the process of learning.
-Learning to play the guitar is going to be an relatively easier task for a person who has an extensive experience playing music.
+Learning to play the guitar is going to be a relatively easier task for a person who has an extensive experience playing music.

 Most of the time, obtaining training data is an expensive task, this is one of the reasons to use Transfer Learning of a big previously acquired dataset [1] to a new task.
 Transfer Learning becomes increasingly important if we take into consideration that the "state-of-the-art" models are trained for months using high performance computers.
 [2] [3]